-Microsoft’s overly eager virtual assistant who couldn’t take a hint—incessantly popping up to help users with menial tasks.
+Clippy was Microsoft’s overly eager virtual assistant who couldn’t take a hint — incessantly popping up to help users with menial tasks.
 Clippy’s algorithmic heart may have been in the right place, but his unannounced drop-ins delivered more annoyance than assistance.
 Clippy met his demise in 2007 after he was officially fired (we’ll say early retirement).
 His famous last words?
 “It looks like you’re writing a letter.
 Would you like help?”

-As New York Magazine shares, during a postmortem, a Microsoft employee attributed Clippy’s fatal flaw to being “optimized for first use”—only taking into account novice Microsoft users.
+New York Magazine shared that during a postmortem, a Microsoft employee attributed Clippy’s fatal flaw to being “optimized for first use” — only taking into account novice Microsoft users.
 Had Clippy targeted his help based on users’ behavior and engagement, his saga may have ended differently.

 Don’t make the same mistakes as our clingy clip friend.
 Your in-app tutorials and guides, such as walkthroughs, need to be segmented, well-timed, relevant, contextual, and clear.
 Here’s our walkthrough tips to ensure your guidance helps, and doesn’t hurt, your product adoption.

 But to start, let’s walk through the basics.